 Tempeh is a traditional Indonesian food made from fermented soybeans.
 It has a firm texture and a nutty flavor, making it a popular choice for vegetarians and vegans as a meat substitute.
 Tempeh is also known for its high protein content and its ability to absorb flavors from marinades and sauces.

-See also How do you cook a pork shoulder butt
+See also Can you cook parsley

 One of the most common questions about tempeh is whether it needs to be cooked before eating.
 The answer is yes, tempeh should always be cooked before consuming.
 Cooking tempeh helps to remove any potentially harmful bacteria that may be present in the fermentation process.
 It also helps to soften the texture and enhance the flavors of the tempeh.